Subscribe to Selling With Social

 For instance, Rafe mentions that he lives in New York, which means he can’t rely on his personal opinion and experience to make marketing decisions.
 Why?
 Because the majority of people living and working in New York do not drive.
 Instead, they use public transportation and are likely not listening to the radio in their car.
 But dependence on statistics helps him avoid taking that as the norm – more than 80% of Americans drive to work, alone, in their own cars (very much unlike New York).
 For the radio industry, that number is huge and has nothing to do with the general view that Rafe has from living in a big city.Learn why #salestips and tactics remain the same no matter your industry on this episode of #SellingWithSocial with @rafe24 of @ozymandiaswines and @M_3Jr of Vengreso on this episode of #SellingWithSocial. #Sales #SalesLeadershipClick To Tweet

 How To Win Business In A Hyper Competitive Environment

 Build your brand and your client base through relationships.
 This is the best sales tip anyone can give to a salesperson looking to increase sales.
 In a commodity-based business, where consumers have many options, the relationship a sales leader has with the community is the key to increased sales.
 While automation continues to remove the role of the true salesperson from an administrative perspective, the need for authentic relationship building remains high.

 Rafe uses the example of wine to illustrate the need for relationship building.
 He is passionate about wine, the process of creating it and the product.
 He used his passion for wine to create an annual event where he takes several of his key investors and buyers on a wine tour.
-He then later used a picture from the event to create custom labels for gifted bottles.
+He then later used a picture from the event to create custom labels for gifted bottles (aka corporate gifting).
 It’s little things like this that build relationships and set you apart from the crowd of your industry.